MaroAwesome/news-app-backend/README.md

  ## no installation run
-  if you want to run the server without installing anything run `./back-end` if you are in linux or open `back-end.exe` if you are in windows it will run on `localhost:8000`
+  if you want to run the server without installing anything run `./back-end-linux` if you are in linux run `./back-end-macos` if you are in linux open `back-end.exe` if you are in windows

+ it will run on `localhost:8000`